-In 2013, Applegate served as senior broadcast producer of "CBS This Morning," where in addition to the daily broadcast he also oversaw the network's breaking news coverage of the manhunt for the Boston Marathon bombing suspects.
+In 2013, Applegate served as senior broadcast producer of "CBS This Morning" where, in addition to the daily broadcast, he also oversaw the network's breaking news coverage of the manhunt for the Boston Marathon bombing suspects.

-Prior to that, Applegate was executive producer of CBS News' overnight broadcast "Up To The Minute" and the "CBS Morning News."
-He was responsible for the network's overnight breaking news cut-ins, including the death of Ted Kennedy and the killing of Osama Bin Laden.
+Prior to that, Applegate was executive producer of CBS News' overnight broadcast "Up to the Minute" and the "CBS Morning News."
+He was responsible for the Network's overnight breaking news cut-ins, including the death of Ted Kennedy and the killing of Osama Bin Laden.

-Applegate joined CBS News in 2008 as a senior producer for "Up To The Minute" after three years as a WCBS-TV producer.
-Prior to that position, he was a producer at the NBC affiliate WHDH-TV where he won a regional Edward R Murrow award for Breaking News.
+Applegate joined CBS News in 2008 as a senior producer for "Up to the Minute" after three years as a WCBS-TV producer.
+Prior to that position, he was a producer at the NBC affiliate WHDH-TV where he won a regional Edward R Murrow Award for Breaking News.
 He began his career at WSTM in Syracuse, N.Y.

 for more features.